 The RTX 3080 is one of the most powerful graphics cards out there so it makes sense that it is overkill for some particular scenarios.
 In general, it is agreed upon that the RTX 3080 is quite overkill for 1080p gaming, even in modern AAA titles.
 The RTX 3080 is best suited to high-refresh-rate 1440p gaming or 4K gaming.
 With the pace of the gaming industry, it is hard to label anything as overkill because the games are becoming too intensive very quickly.

-The RTX 3080 is definitely one of the most capable gaming graphics cards in the world right now as of the time of writing in 2021, so it can be future-proof for quite some time.
+The RTX 3080 is definitely one of the most capable gaming graphics cards right now, so it can be future proof for quite some time.
 While it is quite difficult to predict how the gaming industry will move going forward, especially with the advent of technologies such as Ray Tracing and DLSS, but you can still make an educated guess about the RTX 3080’s lifespan.
 It should be able to provide an excellent AAA gaming experience for at least 2-3 years, provided you are willing to be flexible with the resolution and graphical settings a bit.